-Our study focuses on these interactions between Israel and Gazan militants.
-We build our main dataset using daily security reports of notable violent incidents in Gaza recorded by UN observer teams dating from October 2006 through December 2014.
+Our study focuses on all violent interactions between Israel and Gazan militants.
+We build our main dataset using daily security reports of notable violent incidents in Gaza recorded by the UN Field Security Office dating from October 2006 through December 2014.
 We begin analyzing the UN reports on June 15th, 2007, the date on which Hamas seized control of the Gaza Strip from Fatah security forces.
 The original reports are stored in MS Word files.
 We batch-convert these to OpenOffice files, then import their text content to Python and exploit formatting regularities to extract the date, timestamp, and location of every single violent incident mentioned in the reports.